-- Parents and carers are expected to behave in an adult, mature and amicable fashion at all times when on the school site or in conversation with members of staff. - Wherever possible parents and carers should make an appointment to see a member of staff.
-Meetings cannot be demanded at inappropriate times. - When a parent or carers' behaviour is giving ongoing cause for concern, the Headteacher has the authority to ban the parent or carer from site. - Half-termly Leadership Team 'surgeries' provide the opportunity for all parents and carers to meet with a senior member of staff without making an appointment.
+- Parents and carers are expected to behave in an adult, mature and amicable fashion at all times when on the school site or in conversation with members of staff. - Wherever possible parents and carers should make an appointment to see a member of staff and avoid occasions where meetings are being demanded at inappropriate times - When a parent's behaviour is giving ongoing cause for concern, the Headteacher has the authority to ban the parent or carer from site. - Half-termly Leadership Team 'surgeries' provide the opportunity for all parents and carers to meet with a senior member of staff without making an appointment.